Policy making & Committee (ICC) formation

-Committee training & employees awareness sessions
+Committee training & employees awareness

 Represent management before the Labour court, Civil court and the High court on matters related to POSH.
 Certain laws laying down judgments have been rendered on the basis of successful arguments of our advocates.

-SURVEYS and culture studies
+Audit & culture studies

 Conducting culture studies, surveys and comprehensive review of the organization’s adherence to POSH guidelines and adherence to policies and systems.

 38% of women at workplace have been subject to sexual harassment

 66% of complainants said that the committees did not deal with the complaints fairly